MIC-DKFZ/nnDetection/README.md

 ## nnU-Net for Detection
 Besides nnDetection we also include the scripts to prepare and evaluate nnU-Net in the context of obejct detection.
 Both frameworks need to be configured correctly before running the scripts to assure correctness.
-After preparing the dataset in the nnDetection format (which is a superset of the nnU-Net format) it is possible to export it to nnU-Net via `scripts/nnunet/nnunet_export.py`.
+After preparing the data set in the nnDetection format (which is a superset of the nnU-Net format) it is possible to export it to nnU-Net via `scripts/nnunet/nnunet_export.py`.
 Since nnU-Net needs task ids without any additions it may be necessary to overwrite the task name via the `-nt` option for some dataets (e.g. `Task019FG_ADAM` needs to be renamed to `Task019_ADAM`).
 Follow the usual nnU-Net preprocessing and training pipeline to generate the needed models.
 Use the `--npz` option during training to save the predicted probabilities which are needed to generate the detection results.
 After determining the best ensemble configuration from nnU-Net pass all paths to `scripts/nnunet/nnunet_export.py` which will ensemble and postprocess the predictions for object detection.